-Below are some poems I’d like to share with you.
-They’re from my last book.
-I hope you’ll enjoy them (and the rest of the poems in the book, too).
-And I hope you’ll find things in them that I didn’t know were there.
+Each of the books below is a link to some of the poems that appear in the books.
+I’d like to share them with you.
+I hope you’ll enjoy them (and the rest of the poems in the books too).
+And I know you’ll find things in them that I didn’t know were there.
 Because I wrote them for me, but I wrote them for you, too.